Analysis | Why China’s Starting to Shake Up Interest Rates

 5. What are the difficulties?

 China’s $45 trillion financial sector is mainly composed of banks, with two-thirds of the country’s financing provided through bank loans.
-Overhauling interest rates is a potential threat to bank profitability and the well-being of the banking sector.
 When borrowing costs fall, policy makers will have to be on their guard for housing and stock market bubbles.
 Regulators will also need to ensure there are enough derivative products linked to the LPR to help hedge risks.
 Some 18.6 billion yuan ($2.6 billion) worth of LPR-based interest rate swaps were signed in August, the most since authorities started publishing the data in 2016.

 7. And the bottom line for banks?

-The government’s policy goals for 2019 included banks increasing lending to small firms by 30% and for the average lending rate to be 1 percentage point lower than in 2018.
-Banks may have to bear some of the cost, and their net interest margin and profitability will probably decline.
-(Citigroup analysts forecast a hit in net interest margin of 3.1 basis points for 2020, assuming LPR is 25 basis points lower than the benchmark.)
-On the other hand, lenders’ profits stand to benefit if the changes succeed in stimulating demand.
+Overhauling interest rates is a potential threat to bank profitability and the well-being of the banking sector.
+The government’s policy goals for 2019 included banks increasing lending to small firms by 30%, and for the average lending rate to be 1 percentage point lower than in 2018.
+Banks may have to bear some of the cost, and their net interest margin will probably decline.
+Banks also have to convert some of the 152 trillion yuan in outstanding loans to the new benchmark, which could squeeze profits further.
+On the other hand, banks stand to earn more if the changes stimulate demand.
+And borrowers could save nearly 50 billion yuan in interest payments from March to August, according to Huachuang Securities Co.

 To contact Bloomberg News staff for this story: Yinan Zhao in Beijing at yzhao300@bloomberg.net;Tian Chen in Hong Kong at tchen259@bloomberg.net;Jing Zhao in Beijing at jzhao231@bloomberg.net